nihofm/cppgl/README.md

 ### Windows

-    Visual Studio 2019 or newer with cmake support
+    Visual Studio build tools 2019 or newer and editor with CMake support

 ## Build